 From Mu Cang Chai of Vietnam to Tegalalang of Indonesia, rice terraces vary in sizes and colors, offering an endless list of breathtaking sights to whom want to tickle them off their bucket list.

-308 kilometers northwest of Hanoi, Sapa is one of the most popular tourist attraction of Vietnam and once you are been there, don’t miss its amazing rice terrace fields.
+308 kilometers northwest of Hanoi, Sapa is one of the most popular tourist attractions of Vietnam and once you are been there, don’t miss its amazing rice terrace fields.

 Rice terraces have been cultivated in Sapa for hundreds of year by a number of ethnic minorities such as the H’mong, the Dao, the Tay, the Ha Nhi from generation to generation.

 From the distance, the beautiful terraces look like a ladder with thousand steps toward the sky.
-The large rice fields are not only supplied food for the local, they also provide a breathtaking natural painting for travelers.
+The large rice fields are not only supplied food for the local but also provide a breathtaking natural painting for travelers.

 Not only terraced rice fields, there are many other things that can keep you busy all day like exploring the cultural diversity of its ethnic tribes in Sapa market

 Easy access from Hanoi by bus or train, you can explore the beauty of rice terraces in summer and autumn as well as other famous sites and local traditions.
-The best way to see the terraces is by hiking up the hills and valleys with a local tour guide.
+The best way to see the terraces is by hiking up the hills and valleys with a local tour guide (Image by Sasin Tipchai from Pixabay)

 Rice terrace fields aren’t the most interesting things to see in Sapa.
 There are many other things that can keep you busy all day.